 At the end, I even managed to sell the bike for around 75% of it's original value!

-Since then, I've used a few different types of touring bicycle on various tours.
+I've used a few different types of touring bicycle on various tours.
 Such reviews as I did create are listed below.

 - Steel Touring Bike Review: Stanforth Skyelander 700c Touring Bicycle

 - Stanforth Kibo+ Expedition Bicycle – Travel The World by Bike

 - Stanforth Kibo Expedition Bicycle – 26 Inch Wheel Steel Frame Touring Bike

 A touring bicycle is really a sum of its parts.
 The best bike in the world is going to feel like crap if you don't have a comfortable seat, and everyone has their own opinion on what are the best types of handlebars for bike touring.

 Below, I've listed my reviews of things like seats and handlebars, along with some other posts to do with choosing a bike for touring, and thoughts on components.

 - Brooks C17 Review | Is the Brooks Cambium C17 good for bike touring?